 One of the good things about dealing with such momentous times and people is that they are full of interpretive fecundity.
 Galileo and his work provide one such occasion.
 Since his death in 1642, Galileo has been the subject of manifold interpretations and much controversy.
 The use of Galileo’s work and the invocations of his name make a fascinating history (Segre 1991, Palmerino and Thijssen 2004, Finocchiaro 2005), but this is not our topic here.

 Philosophically, Galileo has been used to exemplify many different themes, usually as a side bar to what the particular writer wished to make the hallmark of the scientific revolution or the nature of good science.
 Whatever was good about the new science or science in general, it was Galileo who started it.
-One early 20th Century tradition of Galileo scholarship used to divvy up Galileo's work into three or four parts: (1) his physics, (2) his astronomy, and (3) his methodology, which could include his method of Biblical interpretation and his thoughts about the nature of proof or demonstration.
-In this tradition, typical treatments dealt with his physical and astronomical discoveries and their background and/or who were Galileo's predecessors.
+One early 20th Century tradition of Galileo scholarship used to divvy up Galileo’s work into three or four parts: (1) his physics, (2) his astronomy, and (3) his methodology, which could include his method of Biblical interpretation and his thoughts about the nature of proof or demonstration.
+In this tradition, typical treatments dealt with his physical and astronomical discoveries and their background and/or who were Galileo’s predecessors.
 More philosophically, many would ask how his mathematics relates to his natural philosophy?
 How did he produce a telescope and use his telescopic observations to provide evidence in favor of Copernicanism (Reeves 2008)?
 Was he an experimentalist (Settle 1961, 196, 1983, 1992; Palmieri 2008), a mathematical Platonist (Koyré 1939), an Aristotelian emphasizing experience (Geymonat 1954), precursor of modern positivist science (Drake 1978), or maybe an Archimedean (Machamer 1998), who might have used a revised Scholastic method of proof (Wallace 1992)?
 Or did he have no method and just fly like an eagle in the way that geniuses do (Feyerabend 1975)?
 Behind each of these claims there was some attempt to place Galileo in an intellectual context that brought out the background to his achievements.
-Some emphasized his debt to the artisan/engineer practical tradition (Rossi 1962), others his mathematics (Giusti 1993, Feldhay 1998, Palmieri 2001, 2003, Renn 2002), some his mixed mathematics (Machamer 1978, 1998, Lennox 1986, Wallace 1992), others his debt to atomism (Shea 1972, Redondi 1983), and some his use of Hellenistic and Medieval impetus theory (Duhem 1954, Claggett 1966, Shapere 1974).
+Some emphasize his debt to the artisan/engineer practical tradition (Rossi 1962), others his mathematics (Giusti1993, Peterson 2011,, Feldhay 1998, Palmieri 2001, 2003, Renn 2002, Palmerino 2015,), some his mixed (or subalternate) mathematics (Machamer 1978, 1998, Lennox 1986, Wallace 1992), others his debt to atomism (Shea 1972, Redondi 1983), and some his use of Hellenistic and Medieval impetus theory (Duhem 1954, Claggett 1966, Shapere 1974) or the idea that discoveries bring new data into science (Wootton (2015).

 In an intellectualist recidivist mode, this entry will outline his investigations in physics and astronomy and exhibit, in a new way, how these all cohered in a unified inquiry.
 In setting this path out I shall show why, at the end of his life, Galileo felt compelled (in some sense of necessity) to write the Discourses Concerning the Two New Sciences, which stands as a true completion of his overall project and is not just a reworking of his earlier research that he reverted to after his trial, when he was blind and under house arrest.
-Particularly, I shall try to show why both of the two new sciences, especially the first, were so important (a topic not much treated except recently by Biener 2004).
-In passing, I shall touch on his methodology and his mathematics (and here refer you to some of the recent work by Palmieri 2001, 2003).
-At the end I shall have some words about Galileo, the Catholic Church and his trial.
+Particularly, we shall try to show why both of the two new sciences, especially the first, were so important (a topic not much treated except recently by Biener 2004 and Raphael 2011).
+In passing, we shall touch on his methodology and his mathematics (and here refer you to some of the recent work by Palmieri 2001, 2003).
+At the end we shall have some words about Galileo, the Catholic Church and his trial.

 The philosophical thread that runs through Galileo’s intellectual life is a strong and increasing desire to find a new conception of what constitutes natural philosophy and how natural philosophy ought to be pursued.
 Galileo signals this goal clearly when he leaves Padua in 1611 to return to Florence and the court of the Medici and asks for the title Philosopher as well as Mathematician.
 This was not just a status-affirming request, but also a reflection of his large-scale goal.
 What Galileo accomplished by the end of his life in 1642 was a reasonably articulated replacement for the traditional set of analytical concepts connected with the Aristotelian tradition of natural philosophy.
 He offered, in place of the Aristotelian categories, a set of mechanical concepts that were accepted by most everyone who afterwards developed the ‘new sciences’, and which, in some form or another, became the hallmark of the new philosophy.
 His way of thinking became the way of the scientific revolution (and yes, there was such a ‘revolution’ pace Shapin 1996 and others, cf. selections in Lindberg 1990, Osler 2000.)